Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 This document specifies the methods for

-* an Identity Wallet acting as a client of Issuing Authority to perform discovery for a Issuing Authority Metadata;
+* an Identity-Agent acting as a client of Issuing-Authority to perform discovery for a Issuing-Authority Metadata;
-* the Identity Wallet to perform client registration to the Issuing Authority;
+* the Identity-Agent to perform client registration to the Issuing-Authority;
-* the Identity Wallet to obtain claims from the Issuing Authority;
+* the Identity-Agent to obtain claims from the Issuing-Authority;
-* an Claims Consumer to ask for verified claims to the Identity Wallet;
+* an Claims-Consumer to ask for verified claims to the Identity-Agent;
-* the Identity Wallet to return obtained claims from Issuing Authority to the Claims Consumer; and
+* the Identity-Agent to return obtained claims from Issuing-Authority to the Claims-Consumer; and
-* the Claims Consumer to verify the claims.
+* the Claims-Consumer to verify the claims.

 ## Normative references